tailhook/verwalter/doc/concepts.rst

 * Lithos reads configuration from files, no network calls needed (note the security impact)
-* Lithos can restart itself in-place, keeping track of proccesses, so it's mostly crash-proof
+* Lithos can restart itself in place, keeping track of processes, so it's mostly crash-proof
 * On ``SIGHUP`` signal (configuration change) it just restarts itself

-The **security model** of lithos_ is the ground for security of whole verwalter-based cluster, so let's take a look:
+The **security model** of lithos_ is the ground for the security of whole verwalter-based cluster.
+So let's take a look:

-* It's expected that configs for ``sandboxes`` are predefined by administrators, and are not dynamically changed (either by verwalter or any other tool)
+* It's expected that configs for ``sandboxes`` are predefined by administrators and are not dynamically changed (either by verwalter or any other tool)
-* Sandbox config constrains folders, users, and few other things that application can't escape
+* Sandbox config constrains folders, users, and few other things that an application can't escape
 * The command-line to run in sandbox is defined in image for the application

 All this means that verwalter can only change the following things: